-The purpose of the clinical competency requirements is to verify that individuals certified and registered by the ARRT have demonstrated competency performing the clinical activities fundamental to a particular discipline.
-Competent performance of these fundamental activities, in conjunction with mastery of the knowledge and cognitive skills covered by the MRI examination, provides the basis for the acquisition of the full range of procedures typically required in a variety of settings.
-Demonstration of clinical competence means that candidates have performed the procedures independently, consistently, and effectively during their formal education.
+The purpose of the clinical competency requirements is to document verify that individuals certified and registered by the ARRT have demonstrated competencey performing the clinical activities fundamental to a particular discipline.
+Competent performance of these fundamental activities, in conjunction with mastery of the cognitive knowledge and cognitive skills as documented by the covered by the MRI examination requirement, provides the basis for the acquisition of the full range of procedures typically required in a variety of settings.
+Demonstration of clinical competence means that the candidates have has performed the procedures independently, consistently, and effectively during their formal education.
 The following pages identify the specific procedures for the clinical competency requirements.
 Candidates may wish to use these pages, or their equivalent, to record completion of the requirements.
 The pages do NOT need to be sent to the ARRT.